 Yesterday, April 10, a Wilson’s Snipe was reported at the Point in the Central Park Ramble just after 7 a.m.
 I was immediately faced with a question that I knew would come up often throughout the 2014 spring migration season: do I chase this bird?
-I am not trying to do a big year in 2014, at least not with anywhere near the level of effort that went into my 2012 big year, and probably not even with the much-reduced effort level of 2013 when I observed 199 species.
+I am not trying to do a big year in 2014, at least not with anywhere near the level of effort that went into my 2012 big year, and probably not even with the much-reduced effort level of 2013.
 Still, I enjoy the challenge of birding and I like to observe rare birds.
 I did a great job again at winter birding, so my total species for the year places me among top few (now second place, 101 species) on the eBird New York County “Top Birders” list, not far from the overall lead.
 It was a pleasant morning and I can run to the Point in under ten minutes, so I decided to chase the snipe.
 I got it, but only after a short delay when I first checked the shore of the Point that faces the Boat House.

 Wilson’s Snipe figured in my 2012 big year — one appeared at the Upper Lobe and I had to choose between chasing it or chasing a much more distant Yellow-throated Warbler in the limited time I had before a lunch date.
 I chose to get the snipe, and I ended up getting the Yellow-throated Warbler with Starr a couple weeks later.
 Wilson’s Snipe is a very good bird for Central Park, one that gets reported roughly once per year.
 One also appeared in 2013 in nearly exactly the same place on the Point.